Pyometra (infected womb) in dogs

 How long can my dog live with a pyometra?

-If your dog has a pyometra, they need immediate treatment.
+If your dog has a pyometra she will need immediate treatment.
 Leaving a pyometra without treatment is likely to cause severe illness, suffering and death.

 What can I expect after pyometra surgery?

 Removing an infected womb is major surgery so your dog will need careful monitoring and lots of support.
-Once your dog is ready to go home, your vet will advise you on how to look after them.
+Once your dog is ready to go home, your vet will advise you how to look after them.
 You will need to make sure they get plenty of rest, stay calm (no jumping/running/playing), eat, drink, and receive any prescribed medicines.
-It’s likely that your dog will need to wear a cone collar or protective suit to stop them licking at their wound.
+It’s likely that your dog will need to wear an Elizabethan (cone) collar or protective suit to stop them licking at their wound.

 Can a pyometra be treated with antibiotics?

-Treating a pyometra with medicines alone (antibiotics, hormones and anti-inflammatories) can be possible for certain dogs in specific circumstances.
-Your vet will discuss this with you if it could be an option for your dog.
-Removing the infected womb is the most effective treatment.
+Treating a pyometra with medicines alone (antibiotics, hormones and anti-inflammatories) is possible for some dogs in specific circumstances.
+Your vet will discuss this with you if it’s an option for your dog.
+Even if medical treatment is successful, it’s likely that your dog’s pyometra will return again after her next season, so surgery to remove her womb may still be necessary.

 Written by vets and vet nurses.
 This advice is for UK pets only.
 Illustrations by Samantha Elmhurst.